Deci-AI/data-gradients/README.md

   <p><em>Example of pages from the Report</em>
 </div>

 ## Installation
-You can install DataGradients directly from the Github repository.
+You can install DataGradients directly from the GitHub repository.

 ```
 pip install git+https://github.com/Deci-AI/data-gradients